ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/07-ProgrammingConventions.md

 > ## Checklist
 >
-> The syntax of the R programming language has several components:
+> The syntax of the R programming language has several components, some of these include:
 > **Spacing**
 > - Place spaces around all infix operators (e.g., =, +, -, <-)
 > - Place spaces around = in function calls